 A bone fracture is a medical condition in which a bone is cracked or broken.
 It is a break in the continuity of the bone.
 While many fractures are the result of high force impact or stress, bone fracture can also occur as a result of certain medical conditions that weaken the bones, such as osteoporosis.

-For more information about Treatment of Hip Fracture, click on below tabs.
+For more information about Common Causes of Hip Pain, click on below tabs.